-In addition to participation in other employee benefit plans that are generally applicable to all employees, named executive officers also receive limited perquisites that may not meet the threshold for disclosure in the Summary Compensation Table.

-In particular, the named executive officers are eligible for the following perquisites:
+In addition to participation in other employee benefit plans that are generally applicable to all employees, named executive officers are eligible for the following perquisites:

 - Personal travel on the Company aircraft

 - Use of a Company automobile

 - Financial planning and tax preparation services

 - Country club memberships

-- Participation in the Key Man Supplemental Medical Plan which provides medical, dental and vision coverage to the participant while employed by the Company up to \$150,000, and then upon retirement up to \$150,000.
+- Participation in the Key Man Supplemental Medical Plan which provides medical, dental and vision coverage to the participant while employed by the Company up to \$150,000, and upon retirement up to \$150,000.
 This is a closed plan that no longer accepts new participants.
 Currently, Messrs.
 Powers and Davies are the only named executive officers who participate in this plan.